jupadin/MMM-MQTT/README.md

 ## Configuration options

 The mqttBroker is an array, such that multiple brokers can be added to it.
-The module can also be used multiple times in the mirror.

-## Wildcards (Will be implemented soon)
-The wildcard `+` and `#` are currently not supported, since it only works on some platforms (Chrome, Electron).

 ## Conversions
 Use the conversions array to convert values from one (in)to another.
 If there is no match, the received value is used.